Gratus of Aosta: Background

 In 1285, the Magna Legenda Sancti Grati, a fictitious and anachronistic account of his life, was composed by Jacques de Cours, canon of Aosta Cathedral, to celebrate the translation of the saint's relics.

 In this account, Gratus was said to have been born into a noble Spartan family.
 He studied at Athens and became a monk.
 In order to escape the persecutions in the East, he fled to Rome, where he was well received and was sent as an emissary to the court of Charlemagne.

 A vision experienced at the Pantheon sent him to Aosta.
 He converted many pagans there and Charlemagne aided him in his mission.
-By divine command, he was then sent to the Holy Land to find the head of Saint John the Baptist.
+By divine command, he was then sent to the Holy Land to find the head of John the Baptist.
 For this reason, Gratus is sometimes depicted with John the Baptist's head in iconography.
 He was accompanied by Jucundus of Aosta (Giocondo or Joconde).
 Gratus found the relic concealed in the palace of Herod.
 Smuggling it out of Jerusalem, Gratus returned to Rome, where churchbells played of their own accord in celebration.
 Gratus presented John's head to the Pope; in doing so, the jawbone remained in Gratus' hand.
 This was interpreted as a sign, and the Pope allowed him to carry that precious relic back to Aosta.
 Gratus continued to govern the diocese, while periodically withdrawing to a hermitage with Jucundus.

 This story was contested as early as the sixteenth century.
 Caesar Baronius, who drafted a new edition to the Roman Martyrology (1586), doubted the veracity of the tale.
 In the twentieth century, the historian Aimé Pierre Frutaz demonstrated that the Magna Legenda Sancti Grati was an invented tale.
 However, the tale had spurred the diffusion of Gratus' cult into Piedmont, Lombardy, Switzerland and Savoy, and provided the basis for the saint's attributes.